Gr3ytrac3/Gr3ytrac3/README.md

 I’m currently learning and building in areas like ethical hacking, purple teaming, and tool development, with a long-term goal of contributing to cutting-edge research and open-source security tools.

 💡 I may be a beginner, but I’m here to raise the bar — one project, one exploit, one idea at a time.
+Join me !